Using a map visualization

-The GLOBAL project in Dundas BI includes a set of built-in map resources which have already been imported.
-You can access these maps from the Maps\Shared subfolder in your current project.
+The GLOBAL project in Dundas BI includes a set of built-in map resources.
+You can access these maps from the Maps\Shared sub-folder in your current project.

 The built-in maps are categorized into different folders such as Cities, Continents, Countries, and States and Provinces.
-If you find what you are looking for in this set of maps, then you don't need to go searching for map data.
+If your data matches the shapes in these maps, Dundas BI will automatically connect the data to the relevant map categories.
+If you find what you are looking for in this set of maps, then you do not need to go searching for additional map resources.

 3.1.
 ESRI shapefile

-The ESRI (Environmental Systems Research Institute) shapefile format is a popular binary file format for storing vector map data and is used by many of the public domain maps which you can acquire through the internet.
+The ESRI (Environmental Systems Research Institute) shapefile format is a popular binary file format for storing vector map data and is used by many of the public domain map resources that you can acquire through the internet.

 A single ESRI shapefile is actually composed of three separate files: a main (.SHP) file containing geographic data, an index (.SHX) file containing record information, and a database file containing data associated with the geometry elements stored within the SHP file.
 For example, a map of the United States might be represented by the following files:

 - usa.shp – Main shapefile which contains definitions for one layer of geometry elements (either polygons, polylines, or points).

 - usa.shx – Index file containing information about how to read the shape data from the SHP file.